KarolinaFrieszova/SCQF_Level_8/01_meteorites/README.md

 #### The data_cleaning.R file
 Data cleaning consists of changing variable names to follow naming standards, manipulating string columns, converting data types, and dealing with missing values.
-Script also includes assertive programming to assure that the dataset has expected variable names and latitude and longitude store valid values.
+The script also includes assertive programming to assure that the dataset has expected variable names and latitude and longitude columns store valid values.

 #### The data_analysis.Rmd file

 This analysis file contains a further investigation into the dataset.
-Including a function that takes a year as an input and returns a count of the meteorites in the selected year.
+Including a function that takes two arguments (dataset and year) and returns a count of the meteorites in the selected year.

 **Unit test** is included checking whether non-numeric inputs for the year argument return an error.
 Similarly, the second test is checking whether the objects give an expected answer/value.
-After unit testing, the function is enriched with additional stop functionality when logical or character value is input.
+After unit testing, the function is enriched with additional stop functionality when logical or character value is the input, and not a numeric as we would expect.

-## The clean dataset contains seven variables

-- id: a unique identifier for the meteorite
-- name: the meteorite's name
-- mass_g: the mass of the meteorite in grams
-- fall: fell - for meteorite that has been seen falling found - meteorite's fall was not observed
-- year: the year the meteorite fell, or the year it was found (depending on the value of fell)
-- latitude: the latitude of the meteorite's landing
-- longitude: the longitude of the meteorite's landing

 ## Packages Used